ianrae/play-sprig/README.md

 ### EBean
-Sprig's default loader will save models using Model.save.
-If the model object is not a Model then you must create a custom loader and implement save.
+Sprig's default loader uses Model.save.
+If your model is not derived from Model then you must create a custom loader and implement save.

 	public void save(Object obj)